 Researchers involved in such projects are usually quick to point out a caveat: more research is needed.
 While science is making great strides exploring the link between oral health and cardiovascular disease as well as autoimmune disorders, diabetes, dementia, and so forth, these efforts are still in their infancy, relatively.
 But this caution is from the perspective of the scientific method.

 Susan Karabin, DDS, is the President of the AAP, and she is quick to note that evidence like this already has real value to people trying to be healthy and live as long as possible.
 Science may still lack the evidence to demonstrate cause and effect, but there is a wealth of evidence that brushing and flossing twice a day is good for your heart health and can certainly do no harm.

 Protect Your Heart and Your Oral Health

 Lower risk of cardiovascular disease is another excellent recent to embrace comprehensive and consistent oral hygiene.
 This includes visiting your dentist twice a year, even when your teeth and gums feel fine.
 Not only can Jeffrey D. Clark, DDS, help keep your mouth healthy, but he can also make early diagnoses of a wide range of health conditions, many of which can be related to cardiovascular disease.
-Contact Scottsdale Dental Excellence at 480 585 1853 to schedule your checkup.
+Contact Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 to schedule your checkup.